Explore Japan’s Hidden Gem: Shikoku Seiyo Geopark in Ehime Prefecture

 The area serves as one of Shikoku’s leading grazing lands, offering visitors a chance to enjoy pastoral scenery so unique it feels as if you’ve left Japan behind.
 To the north of Onogahara, a primeval beech forest spreads out, where a variety of alpine plants can be observed.

-If you’re craving something slower, deeper, and a little more meaningful, Shikoku Seiyo City Geopark offers something rare: the chance to connect with the rhythm of a place that still feels beautifully untouched.
+These are the authentic experiences of rural Japan that don’t make it into mainstream guidebooks but stay with you long after you’ve left.
+If you’re craving something slower, deeper, and more meaningful, the Shikoku Seiyo Geopark in Ehime offers something rare: the chance to connect with the rhythm of a landscape that remains beautifully untouched, tucked away on the peaceful island of Shikoku.

 TOC